Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

     delegate val listDelegate: List<Int> = target
 }
 ```

-In this example, `listDelegate` could also have an explicit getter, allowing the programmer make the expression evaluated on every access as we would expect.
-This is a lot like `@Delegate` from project lombok, without the more complex selection of members to delegate.

 ##### Pros
 * **Delegation is declared inside the class body**, a much more sensible place because: